 The sound makes the music

-So you can become a "whiners" out of very different people - and not only your own motivation is crucial, but also how others perceive you.
+So you can turn very different people into "grumblers" - and the decisive factor is not only your own motivation but also how others perceive you.

 Paradoxically, unpleasant nagging usually results when one is afraid to be uncomfortable with its criticism.

-Especially when it seems important what other people think, one tends to express his criticism with much misrepresentation or only half-heartedly say "yes" to a matter, even though one actually means "no".
-Because the other could have a bad picture!
+Especially when it seems important what other people think, one tends to express his criticism much more expressively or only half-heartedly to say "yes" to a thing, although one actually means "no".
+Because the other one could have a bad picture!

 Not even close!
 Studies show that other people are respecting people who stand by their statements - if they are fair and give a good justification for their attitude.

-Therefore: Timely and friendly criticism is always better than always to say "yes" or - even worse - eventually lose patience and suddenly herauszuplatzen with the criticism.
+Therefore: Practicing criticism in a timely and friendly manner is better than always saying “yes” or - worse - losing patience at some point and suddenly blurting out the criticism.

 6 tips for better nagging